AlibabaCloudDocs/hbr/intl.en-US/Product Introduction/Scenarios.md

 ## Back up workflow-based data sources

 You can use HBR to back up workflow-based data sources to ensure data security.
-HBR supports data sources, such as SAP HANA, SQL Server, Oracle, MySQL, MongoDB, and Hyper-V.
+HBR supports data sources, such as SAP HANA, SQL Server, MySQL, and MongoDB.